Common Information

 key_2: val_2

-Of course, if users prefer not to combine business module configurations with AimRT framework configurations in a single file, or even not to use YAML format for configurations, AimRT also supports this.
-For specific usage, please refer to the configurator documentation.
+Of course, if users do not want to write business module configurations together with AimRT framework configurations in one file, or even do not want to use Yaml format for configuration, AimRT can also support this.
+For specific usage methods, please refer to the documentation in configurator.

-AimRT’s configuration file supports environment variable substitution.
-Before parsing the configuration file, AimRT will replace strings in the format ${XXX_ENV} with the value of the environment variable XXX_ENV.
-Note that if the environment variable does not exist, it will be replaced with the string null.
+AimRT configuration files support environment variable substitution.
+Before parsing the configuration file, AimRT will replace strings in the format ${XXX_ENV} in the configuration file with the value of the environment variable XXX_ENV.
+Note that if this environment variable does not exist, it will be replaced with the string null.

 Configuration File Dump Feature

-If users are unsure whether their configuration is correct, they can use AimRT’s configuration dump feature to output the complete configuration file after parsing by AimRT, to check if it matches their expectations.
-For details, refer to the startup parameters section in the CPP Runtime Interface documentation.
+If users are unsure whether their configuration is correct, they can use AimRT’s configuration dump feature to dump the complete configuration file parsed by AimRT and check if it matches the developer’s expectations.
+For details, please refer to the chapter on startup parameters in CPP Runtime Interface.

 Thread Core Binding Configuration

-Many places in AimRT’s configuration involve thread core binding settings, which are generally the same.
-Here is a consolidated explanation.
-Typically, these configurations include two options:
+Many places in AimRT configuration will have thread core binding configurations, which are basically the same and will be explained here collectively.
+Generally, these configurations include two options:

 Node